The light from the sun that hits the Earth’s surface in just one minute can meet all energy demands for an entire year.

 With the available tax credits and energy saving possibilities, a solar power system can start to show a return on investment in just a couple of years.

 Because solar panels last 25-30 years, there’s no need to replace them continually.
-Once they’re in place, you’re set for a long time.
+Once you have them in place, you’re set for a long time.

 “I should wait for the efficiency to increase.”

-Yes, companies are continually trying to make improvements to solar energy options, but the advancements are minimal in increments – we’ve essentially been using the same solar technology for decades with minor enhancement; so you would be waiting a long time for substantial improvements to be made.
+Yes, companies are continually trying to make improvements to solar energy options, but the advancements are minimal in increments – we’ve essentially been using the same solar technology for decades with minor enhancement; so you would be waiting a long time for substantial improvements.

 “With the low change in electricity prices, it’s just not worth it.”